apache/lucene-solr/solr/contrib/ltr/README.md

 `fl=*,score,[features store=yourFeatureStore format=[dense|sparse] ]`

 This will return the values of the features in the given store.
 The format of the extracted features will be based on the format parameter.
-The default is sparse.
+The default is dense.

 # Assemble training data
 In order to train a learning to rank model you need training data.
 Training data is